Gigahawk/UnixWatchFace/README.md

     - Option to revert to old battery indicator (only Pebble battery, may reduce battery drain)
     - Option to pick weather API
   - Minor refactoring

+Credit:
+ - [TrekVolle](https://github.com/aHcVolle/TrekVolle) was the inspiration for the recent update's organization style as well as the Battery Status API implementation.